endlos99/xdt99/doc/MANUAL.md

 For the MAME emulator, we cannot use `.gbc` files directly, but we can use them to build an RPK cartridge archives.

-Alternatively, `xga99` supports the creation of cartridges with automatically generated GPL headers using the cartridge option `-c`:
+Alternatively, `xga99` supports the creation of MAME cartridges using the _cartridge option_ `-c`:

     $ xga99.py -c gahello.gpl

-Again, the memory area `>6000`-`>6030` is reserved for the generated GPL header.
+If no GPL header is found in any GROM, `xga99` automatically generates one in the lowest GROM.

 To place code at some particular address, we use the `GROM` directive to choose the GROM, and then optionally the `AORG` directive to define an offset relative to the start of the GROM.  `GROM` supports both GROM numbers `0`, `1`, ..., `7`